 Overview of team's financial strength which will be relied upon for completion of this project.
 Describe the financial structure that you would use, the structures you typically use and the partners/investors/financiers you typically work with on these developments.
 Provide financial statements for your firm.
 All proposals will become the property of the City.
 The Proposer's response to the NOD is a public record pursuant to Florida law, which is subject to disclosure by the City under the State of Florida Public Records Law, Florida Statutes Section 119.07 ("Public Records Law").
 The City shall permit public access to all documents, papers, letters or other material submitted in connection with the NOD and the Contract to be executed for the NOD, subject to the provisions of Section 119.07, Florida Statutes.
-Any language contained in the Proposer's response to the NOD, except to the extent that certain information is in the City's opinion is a Trade Secret pursuant to Florida law, shall be void.
+Any language contained in the Proposer's response to the NOD purporting to require confidentiality of any portion of the Proposer's response to the NOD, except to the extent that certain information is in the City's opinion is a Trade Secret pursuant to Florida law, shall be void.